streamdata-gallery-organizations/opendns/_listings/opendns/recommendationsname-get-openapi.md

         format: string
       - in: query
         name: label
-        description: "A label for the device; this is how the device will be designated in the customer\u2019s Umbrella dashboard"
+        description: A label for the device; this is how the device will be designated in the customers Umbrella dashboard
         type: string
         format: string
       - in: query